awslabs/aws-ddk/API.md

 If set to false, you must individually add traffic rules to allow the Lambda to connect to network targets.

+Do not specify this property if the `securityGroups` or `securityGroup` property is set.
+Instead, configure `allowAllOutbound` directly on the security group.

 ---

 ##### `allowPublicSubnet`<sup>Optional</sup> <a name="allowPublicSubnet" id="aws-ddk-core.SqsToLambdaStageFunctionProps.property.allowPublicSubnet"></a>